Project management can seem like a complex and stressful career choice – but only to the uninitiated.

 Explore your creative side

 The beauty of project management is that every project, and every day, is different.
-You’ll be under pressure to deliver successful outcomes within a strict timeframe, so problem-solving is a must.
+You’ll be under pressure to deliver successful outcomes within a strict timeframe and budgets, so problem-solving is a must.
 This ultimately enables project managers to apply the creativity skills they never thought they would use.
 As unexpected problems arise, they need to be remedied as quickly and as cost-effectively as possible.
 Every project manager has a story about one of their more inventive solutions.
 Although exacting stakeholders are often in the mix, you’ve got the opportunity to think outside of the box on a daily basis.

 As Paul Warner notes, via the Project Management Institute: “Creativity can be what sets you apart from others, creates demand for your services, and accelerates your career growth.”
 It will not be appropriate in every situation, but when under the pump, it can often be the difference between success and failure.
 Creativity and adaptability are valuable skills in most workplaces.
 Even if you decide project management isn’t for you, what you will have learnt will carry you in good stead.